-NINLARO® (ixazomib) is an oral prescription medicine used to treat in combination with the medicines Revlimid® (lenalidomide) and dexamethasone, in people who have received at least one prior treatment.
+NINLARO® (ixazomib) is an oral prescription medicine used to treat multiple myeloma in combination with the medicines Revlimid® (lenalidomide) and dexamethasone, in people who have received at least one prior treatment.
 It belongs to a class of drugs known as proteasome inhibitors.
-Ixazomib was granted orphan drug designation for in both the U.S. and Europe in 2011, and for light-chain (AL) in both the U.S. and Europe in 2012.
+Ixazomib was granted orphan drug designation for multiple myeloma in both the U.S. and Europe in 2011, and for light-chain amyloidosis (AL) in both the U.S. and Europe in 2012.

 How Does It Work?